dfhoughton/jobrog/README.md

   starting events have a duration (no tags)
   > sleep 60
-  > job add --tag foo tags facilitate searching and aggregation starting tags facilitate searching and aggregation (tags: foo)
+  > job add --tag foo tags facilitate searching and aggregation starting tags facilitate searching and aggregation (foo)
   > job note you can take notes as well noted you can take notes as well (no tags)
   > job note notes are events without a duration